CodeDroid999/tweetpy/README.md

 2. Open the terminal in current directory
 3. Cd to the Project root directory folder
-4. Run the command: pip install -r requirements.txt How to run
+4. Run the command: pip install -r requirements.txt
+### How to run
 Step 1: After signing up for Twitter’s Developer account and getting the access tokens for their API, replace the ‘api_key’ and ‘access_token’ in the configparse.py file with actual API key and access token respectively.
 Step 2: To execute the program run the following command I the command-line:
                      py main.py

-When you run this command the following tasks are run:
+# When you run this command the following tasks are run:
 1. The program logs into twitter social media server.
 User is notified in-case of an error in authentication
 2. Scraping-the program scrapes Twitter for messages on presidential election with Donald Trump and Joe Biden using the keywords provided.
 Scraping is done for one hour before being stopped.s
 3. All tweets are saved locally into a MongoDB database.
 Only unique tweets are saved.
 Below is a screenshot of a Mongo database that was used in testing this program.

- Fig 1.1: Mongo Database View after setup and Data Insertion

  4. Fetching tweets-the program fetches all tweets for each president separately.
 This results in structured JSON data which the program saves in a json folder that resides in the public folder-located in the root folder.
 When this is executed you see the following in your predefined SQL database in the root-virtual environment folder.

-Fig 1.2: Donald Trump’s SQL Table

-Fig 1.3: Joe Biden’s SQL  Table

-References
+## References
 https://developer.twitter.com/en/docs/api-reference-index
 https://docs.tweepy.org/en/v3.9.0/streaming_how_to.html